rvt/bbq-controller/README.md

 * Lid open detection can set a predefined fan speed, or keeps current fan speed
 * Tested with OpenHAB + InfluxDB + Grafana
 * Parts of code tested with catch2
+* PWM or ON/OFF ventilator control (with compiler option)

 # Note